Here is a brief artist’s statement.

 By.
 Grace.
 Alone.
 It was nothing short of a radical message of grace that could give me beauty for ashes.

-Me, who thought I could never find out what a midlife crisis felt like.
+Me, who thought I would never know what a midlife crisis felt like.